Drakkar-Software/OctoBot-Script/docs/strategies/basis.md

 3. Decide to take (or not take) action depending on its configuration
 4. Create / cancel or edit orders (see [Creating orders](../../docs/trading/orders.md))

-As OctoBot-Pro strategies are meant for backtesting, it is possible to create a strategy in 2 ways:
+As OctoBot-Script strategies are meant for backtesting, it is possible to create a strategy in 2 ways:
 ## Pre-computed strategies
 Pre-computed are only possible in backtesting: since the data is already known, when dealing with technical evaluator based strategies, it is possible to compute the values of the evaluators for the whole backtest at once.